 Pick-up from hotels in central areas.
 Pick-up at cruise shuttle stop or airport available for an additional fee.

-Your guide will pick you up from your hotel at 10am and head towards Callao (around 40 minutes drive with some traffic).
-The first stop of the day is the La Punta peninsula.
-While most tourists will not visit this upscale neighborhood with rocky beaches and spectacular views, La Punta has a more distinctly Peruvian character than other upscale areas such as Miraflores or even Barranco.
+Your guide and driver pick you up from your hotel at 10am and together you head towards Callao.
+After about a 40-minutes drive we arrive to our first stop in Callao: the La Punta peninsula.
+While most tourists won’t visit this upscale neighborhood with rocky beaches, seaside mansions and spectacular views, La Punta has a more distinctly Peruvian character than other upscale areas of Lima such as Miraflores.

-Next, you will first explore this historic area with its colorful streets full of art and learn more about how this transformation came about and the impact it has had on this community.
-You’ll see the main architectural gems of the historical center of Callao: Fort Real Felipe, Plaza Grau, Plaza Matriz, Plaza Gálvez and the port while also admiring the many murals painted by both local artists and some of the best urban artists worldwide.
-There are also many art galleries and studios of both national and international artists around for those that are interested in more conventional art.
+Next, we head to the nearby historic centre of Callao to explore its colorful streets with colonial architecture and full of art.
+On our walk, we see the main architectural gems, such as Fort Real Felipe, Plaza Grau, Plaza Matriz, Plaza Gálvez and the port.
+But we also discover the many murals painted by both local and international artists.
+There are also many art galleries and studios of both national and international artists around for those that are interested in more conventional modern art.

-After the walking tour (of about 1.5 hour), we will have lunch at a local family’s house nearby.
+After the walking tour (of about 1.5 hour), we have lunch at a local family’s house nearby.
 Sra.
-Carmen is an excellent cook and it also gives you the chance to listen to the story and perspective of a local who has seen this neighborhood change drastically over the last few years.
-After lunch, a local street artist will teach you some basic graffiti skills in a 30-minute workshop.
-He’ll show you the basic techniques and you can make your own piece of art (and of course take a photo to show everyone at home).
+Carmen is an excellent cook.
+This is also a great opportunity to listen to the story and perspective of a local who has seen this neighborhood change drastically over the last few years.
+After lunch, a local street artist teaches us some basic graffiti skills in a 30-minute workshop.
+You can make your own piece of art and of course take a photo to show everyone at home.

-You’ll be back at your hotel around 2:30pm (exact time depending on traffic)
+Afterwards, we head back to Lima and drop you off at your hotel around 2:30pm (exact time depending on traffic).

 Your visit benefits the local community in different ways.
-First of all, it provides an (additional) income to several community members, including the cook and the local guide.
-Secondly, your visit supports the local project of Jugando Aprendo, which works especially with minors who do domestic work and their families as well as other local children and teens.
-The tour price includes a donation to this great local organisation, ran by our local community guides.
+First of all, it provides an (additional) income to several community members, including the cook and the street artist.

 In addition to financial benefits, the interest and attention of people who came from all over the world increases the pride of the local people in their communities.
-The local people on the tour are all in a way community leaders who work hard to improve their environment and community.
-The admiration of visitors from across the world reinforces their engagement.
-Too often, they are looked down on by fellow Peruvians from more affluent neighborhoods.
+The admiration of visitors from across the world reinforces their engagement to continue to improve their community.